Configure Handover for an Agent Stack

 Toggle Check opening hours on if you want the AI to behave differently when the destination team is closed.

 If on, pick which outside-hours options to offer: Email follow-up (default on), Close and return, Ask confirmation. - Toggle Ask confirmation before handover if you want the AI to confirm with the customer before queueing them (“Want me to connect you with a human?”).
 Some stacks prefer to surprise-confirm; others prefer the customer’s explicit consent.
+If Check opening hours and Email follow-up are also enabled, a confirmation that happens while the team is still closed becomes an email follow-up path; live handover is only used if the team has reopened by the time the customer confirms.

 - Click Save.